Muscle spasm or cramp is a spontaneous muscle contraction that occurs unexpectedly causing severe pain.

 Dehydration, Stress, anxiety, stimulants like caffeine, and certain medications are also underlying signs of occasional repetitive contractions of muscles.

-Individuals with muscle spasm may feel an urge to stretch the muscle involved.
+Individuals with muscle spasms may feel an urge to stretch the muscle involved.
 Stretching exercises are the first course of treatment.
-A healthy lifestyle, maintaining fluid and electrolyte balance is recommended.
+A healthy lifestyle, and maintaining fluid and electrolyte balance are recommended.